Vidit-01/lenet-5-implementation/readme.md

 Some Changes are made in this implementation according to convinence

 1. **Pooling Layers**
-   - Replaced average pooling (subsampling) with max pooling.
+   - Replaced subsampling with paramerters with avgerage pooling.

 1. **Output Layer**
    - Replaced the original RBF/Gaussian output units with a `Softmax` layer.